 The 250 Club is a sub-committee of the Kearsney College Parents’ Society.
 The principal purpose is to raise funds from members’ subscription fees to provide bursaries for carefully selected boys, making it possible for them to receive all the advantages of a Kearsney education, as well as to provide a wonderful opportunity for parents, staff and Old Boys to socialise, make new friends and keep in touch with existing friends.

-The Greyhound 250 Club host two functions a year which are always eagerly anticipated and lots of fun.
-Membership of the 250 Club for 2016 is expected to be in the region of R800 per family per annum and members enjoy free entry to the two functions during the year.
+The Greyhound 250 Club hosts social functions which are always eagerly anticipated and lots of fun.
+Membership of the 250 Club for 2018 is R740 per family and members enjoy free entry to one function during the year.

 If you are not yet a member and would like to join The Greyhound 250 Club, please complete and return this application form (download) to Kearsney College reception or email the completed form to Mrs Vuyo Motsoahae.

 Parents’ Society Dance: Saturday, 4th March 2017

 The event was held the day after the Matric Dance using the same decor.

 250 Club Dinner and Dance – 05 September 2015